Marina Palei: Life and work

-Palei's first published fiction was a short story, "Composition on Red and Blue" (later renamed "Virage").
+Paley's first published fiction was a short story, "Composition on Red and Blue" (later renamed "Virage").
 The story was printed in "Sobesednik" (the weekly supplement to "Komsomolskaya Pravda") in 1989.
 However, it was the novella "Evgesha and Annushka" ("Znamya" 1990) that made her famous.
-In 1991, Palei's novella, "Cabiria from the Bypass Canal," was published in Novy Mir," bringing her instant critical acclaim and a nomination for the prestigious Russian Booker Prize.
+In 1991, Paley's novella, "Cabiria from the Bypass Canal," was published in Novy Mir," bringing her instant critical acclaim and a nomination for the prestigious Russian Booker Prize.
 Despite harassment from the KGB for her political activities, Palei continued to publish.
 She graduated cum laude in 1991 and was invited to join the Writers' Union.
-Although Palei emigrated to the Netherlands in 1995, she has continued to publish in Russia.
+Although Paley emigrated to the Netherlands in 1995, she has continued to publish in Russia.
 Her first collection, Birthplace of the Wind (Месторождение ветра), which gathered together her best-known works and previously published story cycles, was published in 1998.
 This collection was followed by "Long Distance, ili Slavyanskyi Akcent" ("Long Distance or the Slavic Accent") – 2000, Vagrius, "The Lunch" (2000, Inapress), "Klemens" (2007, Vremya), "Tribute to Salamander" (2012, Eksmo).
 In the years 2011–2013 the publishing-house Eksmo (Moscow) has published 9-volume collected works of her prose and drama.

-Palei's prose has been translated into many languages, including English, German, French, Finnish, Norwegian, Swedish, Italian, Dutch, Slovakian, Slovenian, Estonian, Latvian, Japanese and Spanish.
+Paley's prose has been translated into many languages, including English, German, French, Finnish, Norwegian, Swedish, Italian, Dutch, Slovakian, Slovenian, Estonian, Latvian, Japanese and Spanish.

-Palei's many activities also include translations.
+Paley's many activities also include translations.
 She translated Italian, Dutch, Greek, English and Slovenian poetry and Flemish prose.

-Marina Palei's literary achievements and her contribution to the contemporary literary process are well-known and highly regarded by international community.
+Marina Paley's literary achievements and her contribution to the contemporary literary process are well-known and highly regarded by international community.
 Literary critics and specialists in modern literature esteem her work as a progressive modern development of great traditions of Russian literature.
 Marina has been a guest of honor of many European literary festivals; her writings are included into obligatory reading program and seminars of several European and American Universities, her art is a subject of multiple philological studies, essays, dissertations, etc.

 In 1995, due to the categorical rejection of the political regime in Russia, Marina Paley emigrated to the Netherlands, where, over time, she received Dutch citizenship.
 She considers herself a Dutch writer of Jewish origin, writing in Russian.
 She is an active oppositionist in relation to the fascist regime of Russia.
 Since 2014 (since the beginning of Russia's aggression against Ukraine), she has cut off all ties with Russia and switched entirely to FB.
+Her YouTube channel: @m343.